NatTuck/hw-quest/content/classes/2024-01/cs2381/notes/05-lists-in-java.md

 Example: [1, 1, 1, 2, 4, 2] => [3, 3, 3, 2, 1, 2]

 What is the asymtotic complexity (as O notation) for this method?

+**Second Biggest**

+Find the second largest integer in a list.
+How about the k'th.